 Mr Holmes Bakehouse has just one branch in L.A , although I think they are opening a second and I was determined to go for breakfast.
 The pastries are well worth the trip.
 We tried out a few different ones, including churro croissants, toffee filled doughnuts and cornflake cookies.
 You can sit inside and enjoy your treats or take them away in the Mr Holmes box.
 If the thought of cruffins, Ferrero Rocher crossiants and cookie dough bear claws excite you then this is your place.
 Now go look at their website and start drooling over your opportunity to get baked!

 I also really wanted to visit the County Museum of Art (the one with the lamp posts) so I’ll have to save that for my next visit.
 If you don’t drive you will need to get taxis everywhere, I recommend using the Lyft app.
-Use my code when you signup for some $ off your rides PAULA21460.

 Are you planning a trip to Los Angeles or do you have any tips for where to go?

 This post may contain affiliate links, meaning when you click the links and make a purchase, we can receive a commission.